To search these pages:

 A: Our understanding is that the reimbursement is automatic.
 SJSU’s Bursar’s Office handles money.

 Q. What is Winter Session?
-Does SLIS offer any courses during the Winter Session?
+Does iSchool offer any courses during the Winter Session?

 A. SJSU offers a three-week Winter Session at the end of every year.
-We at SLIS do not offer courses over winter, as three weeks is just too tight a schedule for a graduate-level class.
+We at iSchool do not offer courses over winter as three weeks is just too tight a schedule for a graduate-level class.
 However, you can perhaps find something else in the Winter Session that might transfer in -- see Transferring Units.

 Q. Where can I find information about computer requirements, how to obtain an SJSU email account, courses and books, faculty, student organizations, how to register for classes, and the like?